kkarnatak/Udacity_Self_Driving_Car_ND_System_Integration_Project_Term3/README.md

 ### Setup

+I have used the latest version of keras and tensorflow.
+The keras and tensorflow version mentioned in the requirements.txt have some bugs for e.g. ( keras load_model gives an error which is fixed in later version, tensorflow softmax does not accept axis as inputs which is also fixed in later versions).

 I used the virtual machine provided by Udacity.
 I had lot of difficulties in the initial machine setup as due to proxy setup on my network, I could not use "pip" package manager and relied on "conda".
 Conda has some issues with regard to python-socketio and ros_pkg libs.

 Nevertheless, after lot of configuration issues, I managed to run the native setup.